gtl-madhav/Angular-vs-React/README.md

 ### Angular vs React: What to Choose for Your App?

-Some people say that comparing React and Angular is like comparing apples to oranges.
-While one is a library that deals with views, the other is a full-fledged framework.
+`Some people say that comparing React and Angular is like comparing apples to oranges.
+While one is a library that deals with views, the other is a full-fledged framework.`

-Angular comes with data-binding bundled in, whereas React today is usually augmented by Redux to provide unidirectional data flow and work with immutable data.

-A mutable object is an object whose state can be modified after it is created.
-An immutable object is an object whose state cannot be modified after it is created. ...

-Examples of native JavaScript values that are mutable include objects, arrays, functions, classes, sets, and maps.

-One-way data binding means that React is more performant than Angular and also makes debugging a React app easier than debugging an Angular app, in my opinion.

-A unidirectional data flow means that when designing a React app you often nest child components within higher-order parent components.
-The parent component(s) will have a container for the state of your app (typically an immutable variable called state, unless you are using Redux or Flux, in which case you would encapsulate your app’s state in a store).

-The parent component typically passes down a snapshot of its state to its child components via read-only props and then the child components can communicate with the parent to update the state via callbacks which are bound to a button or form in the child component.

 Both Angular and React have component-based architecture, which means they have cohesive, reusable and modular components.
 But, the difference comes at the point of tech stack.
 React uses JavaScript while Angular goes with Typescript for web development which is more compact and error-free